jacobtomlinson/website/_posts/2014-12-31-how-to-install-vmware-tools-on-centos-6-with-yum.md

 ### Introduction

-Often when managing a large number of systems you want to manage all software install the same way.
-So when it comes to VMware Tools you may not want to follow the [official instructions][1] but instead install using yum, especially if you're automating a number of headless systems.
+Often when managing a large number of systems you want to manage all software installs the same way.
+So when it comes to VMware Tools you may not want to follow the [official instructions][1] but instead install using yum, especially if you're automating a large number of headless systems.

-VMware do make their tools available via a web hosted yum repository, however this means you must also update the tools using yum.
-You server will show tools in vCenter as "Running (3rd-party/Independant)" and you will not be able to specify the "Update on boot" option in your vm settings.
+VMware makes their tools available via a web hosted yum repository, however this means you must also update the tools using yum.
+You server will show the tools status in vCenter as "Running (3rd-party/Independant)" and you will not be able to specify the "Update on boot" option in your vm settings.

 ## Add repository